nattavut7/Explainable-ConvNeXt-Breast-Cancer/README.md

 https://link.springer.com/article/10.1007/s44163-026-01068-8

 ## Abstract
-This paper proposes an explainable deep learning framework that integrates a ConvNeXt backbone, Test-Time Augmentation (TTA), and Attention Rollout (AR) for breast cancer classification from histopathological images.
-The proposed framework has achieved 98.7% classification accuracy on the BreakHis dataset while improving interpretability and computational efficiency.
+Breast cancer classification from histopathological images has been a major focus of recent deep learning research.
+However, the lack of model interpretability and high computational demands have limited clinical adoption.
+This paper proposes an explainable deep learning framework that integrates a ConvNeXt backbone, test-time augmentation (TTA), and attention rollout (AR) to achieve high-performance and transparent breast cancer diagnosis.
+Evaluated on the BreakHis dataset, consistently used across all related works for fair benchmarking.
+The proposed framework has achieved an accuracy of 98.7%, surpassing numerous related works, while effectively addressing critical challenges in explainability, generalization, and computational efficiency.
+By providing visual insights into the decision-making process, the framework enhances clinical trust and usability, representing a significant advancement toward next-generation AI-assisted pathology tools.

 ## Citation
 ```bibtex